mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 Take this opportunity to build a more digitally-independent you.

-For more info or to join our next retreat on May 31st 2024, [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital).
+For more info or to join our next retreat on May 31st 2024 [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital).

 <hr><hr>

 More info
 ---------

-**Who runs the event?**
+**Who hosts the event?**

-Matthew Linares is a fair-minded futurist who has worked with and around technology through code, talks, workshops and games.
+Matthew Linares is a  futurist who has worked with and around technology through code, talks, workshops and games.
 I'll help you enjoy this experience to playfully reframe your ways.

-**What do you need to bring?**
+**What to bring?**

-You should bring some snacks.
+You might want to bring some snacks to keep you going.
 We will go to lunch together at a local cafe (menu available in advance).

+If you have existing journalling tools, like a favourite pen and notebook, bring those.

 Other than that, you won't need anything.

 **Does it need to be all day long?**

 We have prepared a full day’s worth of activities and suggest that you stick around to experience the whole trip.

+There is actually a multi-day version of this event available for people and teams who want to go deeper.
+That is, in fact, the preferable way to do this, as it takes some time to start unpicking our habits.

+**Will I really learn to cut my devices out?**

+You will really get an opportunity to reflect deeply on how digital devices affect your life.
+Alongside that, we will work with genuine effective alternatives. together, these should have a memorable impact on you, although everyone is different.
+You will almost certainly have an interesting and fun experience.

+**How do I sign up?**

+Send an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital).

+**What's the location?**

 <!-- Testimonials -->